 First, the Newton could recognize cursive handwriting as well as printed letters.
-Second, while it shipped with a library of 10,000 words it could recognize out of the box, it could learn new words like our iPhones do today.
+Second, while it shipped with a library of 10,000 words it could recognize out of the box, the device could learn new words just as iPhones do today.

 That wasn’t the only bit of artificial intelligence built into the MessagePad, either.
 It also showed contextual awareness of what a person was writing.
 For instance, scribbling in “Meet Killian Bell for lunch on Wednesday” would create an entry in the MessagePad’s calendar app at the appropriate time.

 Speaking of apps, the first-gen MessagePad included a notepad, appointment book and address book.
 Impressively, it also incorporated Sakoman’s infrared transmitter, letting users “beam” data to and from other Newtons or — in a somewhat un-Apple move — to rival Sharp Wizard electronic organizers.
 Add-on hardware included memory cards, battery packs, power adapters and an external fax modem that linked the device to Macs or Windows PCs.

 In all, the Newton MessagePad was an impressive $699 device that proved way ahead of its time.
 The sleek black look of the device was more reminiscent of Apple’s later iPhones than the “Snow White” design language of the Macintosh line in the early ’90s.

 Ultimately, three things doomed the Newton: early negative press, a lack of the internet connectivity that would make smartphones “must have” items, and Apple’s early 1990s identity crisis.
 (The company’s products proved too pricey for casual buyers but too risky and underpowered for business users.)